jaeseonim/AI-Study-Group/deep-learning-from-scratch/README.md

 2. ⚙️ **Running Code**: Thoroughly read the book while running the provided code examples as outlined in the tutorials.
 Focus on understanding the core concepts behind each implementation.

 3. 📂 **Exploring Projects**: Work through the `Projects_example.ipynb` file, which demonstrates how to apply MLP and CNN algorithms to public datasets.
-The project emphasizes comparing the accuracy of these algorithms to provide hands-on experience with real-world data. *Videos will be added soon.*
+The project emphasizes comparing the accuracy of these algorithms to provide hands-on experience with real-world data.
+[Video Link](https://www.youtube.com/watch?v=TxejE0NKPiE&t=1391s)

 4. 🎯 **Assignment**: Choose one of the following tasks and present your findings in a PowerPoint presentation:
    - Analyze the accuracy of MLP and CNN using the MNIST dataset introduced in the book.